 Our reply: “Yeah, we do.” (while sheepishly grinning)

 What we’re actually thinking: Heck, yeah, we know how it happens!
 And it’s freaking awesome.
 We had sex, maybe lots of it, and it resulted in amazing physical bliss, increased emotional closeness, a stronger marital bond, and a flippin’ baby.
+We often try to incorporate porn into our routine too.
+If you want to try something similar, you may wish to click here for more.
 We made another baby because that’s what happens sometimes when people have sex.
 And that’s exactly what we did–we did it, and it resulted in another baby.
 And the chances are pretty high that, at some point and time, we’ll have sex again–and it might result in another baby.
 Have you heard that sex is awesome?!?
 If you need any proof of this, just have a look on somewhere www.tubev.sex for examples of how great sex can be.
 You and your spouse should try it sometime.

 Yeah, this post is pretty caustic.
 I intentionally wrote it this way because we need to think before we speak.
 Instead of saying anything above to people having more kids, try encouraging them, no matter how they’re adding them to their family.
 Tell them how much of a blessing those kids will be to their lives, and how they will bless those children.
 Offer to help with supplies, clothes, money, and babysitting.
 Be there to support them instead of asking voyeuristic questions out of morbid curiosity.